Useful Accessible Accessories for Education

 A frequent challenge can be getting the monitor into a position that’s both comfortable to sit in and easy for you to reach things like your keyboard.
 If you find it helpful to have the screen closer to you, using an adjustable monitor arm might be helpful.

 These are metal clamps which attach to your desk and connect to the back of the monitor.
-They also feature a movable arm component, meaning you can simply pull the monitor towards you until it is at a comfortable viewing height and distance.
+They feature a movable arm component, meaning you can simply pull the monitor towards you until it is at a comfortable viewing height and distance.
 Also, since the monitor is floating above your desk, it’s easy to get at your computer or keyboard directly beneath the monitor.
 This will help you keep a healthy and comfortable sitting posture, especially for longer study sessions.

 Laptop stands